Murder Is Simple: It Is Conflict Resolution for the Offender

 Murder is often portrayed as chaotic, impulsive, or incomprehensible.
 It is framed as evil, madness, or something so complex it defies understanding.

-In reality, murder is simple.
+For me, in reality, murder is simple.

 Murder is conflict resolution for the offender.